jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Like many people, especially office workers, I love the idea of remote work.
 I telecommuted for a year while going to night classes at university, and it was so helpful.
 Yet in university transportation classes, several workplaces, and in society as a whole, driving into work and school was always defended.

 Pointing out that most people don't work on production lines anymore didn't matter.
-Neither did facts, figures, and [books](https://basecamp.com/books/remote) to explain why commutes are often needless.
+Neither did facts, figures, and [books](https://basecamp.com/books/remote) to explain why driving through gridlock helps no one.
 I was always told telecommuting doesn't work because "managers don't like it."

 Now with the coronavirus, within a few weeks, every university, workplace, and bureaucracy is scrambling to distribute their workers with home offices.
 Although it's sad it took a pandemic to open up our minds, it's nice to see how easily our civilization can adapt when we decide to.